Career Timeline of Michael Conforto: Major Achievements and Milestones

 How Michael Conforto built a successful career.
 Explore key moments that defined the journey.

-Michael Conforto, nicknamed "Scooter", is an American professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
-Before joining the Dodgers, he played for the New York Mets and San Francisco Giants.
-He is known for his offensive abilities and outfield prowess.
+Michael Conforto, nicknamed "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
+He previously played for the New York Mets and the San Francisco Giants.
+Conforto is an American professional baseball player.

 July 11, 2014: Signed with the New York Mets